Jack-Works/bayesian-conspiracy/source/_posts/2021/Memo-Transfrom-Do-Expressions.md

 ## break/continue

-This part is the same as the `return` case but works for _LabeledStatement_, _SwitchStatement_ and For loops.
+This part is the same as the `return` case but works for _LabeledStatement_, _SwitchStatement_, and For loops.

-I guess the following transform are safe.
+I guess the following transform is safe.
 Please point out if I'm wrong.

 ### LabeledStatement